MicrosoftDocs/entra-docs/docs/identity/authentication/concept-fido2-compatibility.md

 ### Third-party application support without authentication broker

-If the user has yet to install an authentication broker, they can still sign in with a security key when they access MSAL-enabled applications.
+If the user has yet to install an authentication broker, they can still sign in with a passkey when they access MSAL-enabled applications.
 For more information about requirements for MSAL-enabled applications, see [Support passwordless authentication with FIDO2 keys in apps you develop](~/identity-platform/support-fido2-authentication.md).

 ## Web browser support